huggingface/blog/video-encoding.md

 Obviously, some of these criteria are in direct contradiction: you can hardly e.g. reduce the file size without degrading quality and vice versa.
 The goal was therefore to find the best compromise overall.

-Note that because of our specific use case and our needs, some encoding settings traditionnally used for media consumption don't really apply to us.
+Note that because of our specific use case and our needs, some encoding settings traditionally used for media consumption don't really apply to us.
 A good example of that is with [GOP](https://en.wikipedia.org/wiki/Group_of_pictures) (Group of Pictures) size.
 More on that in a bit.

 ## Metrics

 Given those criteria, we chose metrics accordingly.

-- **Size compression ratio (lower is better)**: as mentionned, this is the size of the encoded video over the size of its set of original, unencoded frames.
+- **Size compression ratio (lower is better)**: as mentioned, this is the size of the encoded video over the size of its set of original, unencoded frames.

 - **Load times ratio (lower is better)**: this is the time it take to decode a given frame from a video over the time it takes to load that frame from an individual image.